xapp-project/fingwit/README.md

 If `pam_fingwit.so` thinks fingerprint authentication should be avoided, it returns `authinfo_unavail` and tells PAM to skip `pam_fprintd.so`.

+## Debugging the PAM module

+`pam_fingwit.so` supports a `debug` option.

+If you enable this option in your PAM configuration, the module will write its debug output in system logs.
+Check your `auth.log` or `journalctl`.

 # Dependencies

 ## Runtime Dependencies